emma-bell/Microbial_MetaOmics/04_Binning.md

 awk -F "\t" '$2 >=50 && $3 <=10' quality_report.tsv > quality_report_filtered.tsv
 ```

 Repeat the above filtering for each of your CheckM2 outputs.
-The file **`quality_report_filtered`** now contains a list of our bins that pass quality filtering.
+The file **`quality_report_filtered.tsv`** now contains a list of our bins that pass quality filtering.
 There should be two for each of your samples.

 **Q: How many bins from CONCOCT compared to MetaBAT2 passed the filtering step?**